cnbeining/Biligrab/README.md

 For issues, it would be better to include the log output, which can be enabled by ```-l```.

-MAKE SURE YOU DELETE ANY SENSIVE INFORMATION THAT YOU DO NOT WANT TO SHARE PUBLICLY(E.G., IP ADDRESS, USERNAME, ETC.) BEFORE YOU POST ANYTHING!
+MAKE SURE YOU DELETE ANY SENSITIVE INFORMATION THAT YOU DO NOT WANT TO SHARE PUBLICLY(E.G., IP ADDRESS, USERNAME, ETC.) BEFORE YOU POST ANYTHING!

 *You can still send me the info privately via my email.
 PGP public key available at http://www.cnbeining.com/about/*